ECronin1973/Applied_Statistics_MyWork/README.md

 # Save the table as an image
 plt.savefig('images/tea_df_table.png', bbox_inches='tight', pad_inches=0)

-# Show our reconstruction of Fisher's table based on 12 random guesses
+# Show our reconstruction of the Fisher's table based on 12 random guesses
 plt.show()
 ```

-The following is an image of Fishers Table generated from the above code:
+The following is an image of the Fishers Table generated from the above code:

 <img src="images\tea_df_table.png" alt="Fishers Table" style="float: left">

 ## Calculating the Number of ways of selecting six cups from twelve

-The math.comb() method returns the number of ways picking k unordered outcomes from n possibilities, without repetition, also known as combinations.
+The math.comb() method returns the number of ways to pick k unordered outcomes from n possibilities without repetition, also known as combinations.
 The output was 924.

-The following code was used to complete tis task:
+The following code was used to complete this task:

 ```<python>
 # Number of ways of selecting six cups from twelve.